Clayton School for Boys

 formerly housed the Black American West Museum and Heritage Center.

 The college was segregated for whites only.
 An aerial photograph of the campus was taken in 1935.
 It is listed on the National Register of Historic Places (National Register of Historic Places listings in northeast Denver).
-Maurice Biscoe was the building's architect.
+Maurice B. Biscoe was the building's architect.

 The college is in Clayton, Denver, a neighborhood named for George Washington Clayton.
 His brother William Clayton served as mayor of Denver.

 Legacy

 Park Hill Golf Club

-The Trust owns Park Hill Golf Club, formerly a dairy farm where students pearned agricultural work.
+The Trust owned Park Hill Golf Club, formerly a dairy farm where students learned agricultural work.
 A conservation easement was out in place on the golf course.
 In 2023, the city proposed lifting the easement and proposed a redevelopment plan for the property.
+In January 2025, the city of Denver acquired the land.

 Historical marker

 A historical marker dedicated in 1999 commemorates the Clayton Trust and College.

 Clayton Early Learning

 The trust is now used to support Clayton Early Learning.